kinderhead/Amethyst/Amethyst/README.md

 ## Usage

 Binaries are built for each commit and can be found [here](https://github.com/kinderhead/Datapack.Net/actions/workflows/amethyst.yml).
-Note that published builds are experimental and may fail at runtime.

 Examples:
 ```sh